Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 On the flip side, though, you’ll end up paying more for the smaller Pixel 6 if you buy through AT&T or Verizon, as these carriers are selling the mmWave variants which cost $100 more than unlocked models.
 Worse, AT&T has been noted to sell all of their Pixel 6 phones for $40 more than any other retailer or carrier, for whatever reason.

-Latest update: As of November 5, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest high-end flagship.
+Latest update: As of November 8, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the quickest way to buy Google’s latest high-end flagship.
 Of particular note, Verizon is the only carrier offering the Pixel 6 Pro in both Sorta Sunny and Cloudy White, but all of the carrier’s options are currently on backorder to December.
 Meanwhile, AT&T also offers the Pixel 6 Pro in Cloudy White, albeit with a longer multi-week backorder than the Stormy Black.

 Luckily, if you’re trying to get the smaller Pixel 6, just about every carrier you can think of has the phone in stock.
 It’s just a matter of how picky you are about the color.
 Currently, T-Mobile and Verizon are the only two carriers offering the Pixel 6 in Sorta Seafoam.
 Unfortunately, not a single carrier is currently taking orders for the Kinda Coral Pixel 6.